Graffiti in Russia: Protests

 There have been cases of anti-Muslim xenophobic graffiti in and around the city of Moscow.
 Slogans like "Russia is for Russians" cover the walls along the railroad to Moscow’s Domodedovo airport.
 In response to some of these incidents, officials questioned why people would be drawn to expressing nationalistic statements in a multinational and multi-confessional country.
 The mufti, Albir Krganov, who believes that this graffiti insults the feelings of believers and non-Russian nationals, said that "fences and walls belong to someone and [the owners] should watch what’s written on them".
 In a published document, the Human Rights Bureau referred to the graffiti as a "glaring problem", and explained that "nationalistic slogans and symbols are dangerous since they are insulting and, also, inspire people with fear for their safety as well as for the future of the country".

 In 2012, a group of Moscow LGBT activists graffitied the United Russia party office by painting "a rainbow... the slogan 'We will not be prohibited', [and] the party label... all over".
 The group covered the Russian building in LGBT signs and symbols because Vsevolod Chaplin, its head, used homophobic slogans.
 The protest itself was against new piece of legislation prohibiting gay propaganda, something which was widely discussed in the leadup to the presidential elections in Russia.

 In 2009, an anonymous graffiti artist painted the words "Your God is dead.
-Get out and go home!" with a stencil in the church’s building in Rostov-on-don in Russia.
+Get out and go home!" with a stencil on a church in Rostov-on-Don.
 As one of the first Churches of Christ to be recognized by the Russian government (registered in 1992), it has been the centre of much controversy in the city.